 The reason for the stipulation that the frequency of inspecting imported toys is each shipment, while that of domestically manufactured toys is each manufacturing lot, is explained to be, as described above, that the number of toys manufactured by domestic companies in Indonesia in a six-month period and the number of imported toys in a shipment are almost the same.
 However, conducting inspections multiple times for the same manufacturing lot is meaningless in general.
-The above explanation shows that special consideration is given to domestic manufacturers with a small manufacturing lot size, and importers with a manufacturing lot size larger than 5,000 are unfavorably treated when compared to domestic manufacturers.
+The above explanation shows that special consideration is given to domestic manufacturers with a small manufacturing lot size, and importers with a manufacturers.
 Therefore, the conformity assessment procedures may violate Article 5.1.1 of the TBT Agreement, which requires non-discrimination between domestically manufactured and imported products.